This post may contain affiliate links. Please read our disclosure policy.

 two pieces of beef seasoned with salt and pepper on a blue plate.

-1. Pat the roast dry with paper towels, then cut it in half.
-Season the beef with salt and pepper.
+1. Pat the beef dry and cut it in half.
+Season with salt and pepper.

 two pieces of chuck roast browning in a small pot.

-1. Heat the oil in a 2-quart pot over medium heat.
-Brown the beef on all sides until a golden crust forms, about 1 to 2 minutes per side.
-Remove the roast from the pot.
+1. In a 2-quart pot, heat the oil over medium heat.
+Brown the beef on all sides, about 1 to 2 minutes per side.
+Remove and set aside.

 onions, celery, carrots and garlic sauteeing in a pot.

-1. Add the chopped onions, celery, carrot, and garlic to the pot along with a pinch of salt.
-Cook, stirring frequently, for 3 minutes.
+1. Add the onion, celery, carrot, garlic, and a pinch of salt to the pot.
+Cook, stirring often, for 3 minutes.

 flour mixed with onions, celery and carrots in a pot.